neondatabase/website/content/docs/connect/connectivity-issues.md

 ### D. Specify the endpoint ID in the password field

 As a last resort, you can try specifying the endpoint ID in the password field.
-So, instead of specifying only your password, you provide string consisting of the `endpoint` option and the password, as shown.
+So, instead of specifying only your password, you provide a string consisting of the `endpoint` option and the password, as shown.
 Replace `<endpoint_id>` with your compute's endpoint ID, which you can find in your Neon connection string.
-It looks similar to this: `ep-mute-recipe-239816`.
+It looks similar to this: `ep-mute-recipe-123456`.

 ```txt
 endpoint=<endpoint_id>;<password>